Searching ...

 Being farther north, some may prefer the eclectic mix of cultures found in Virginia, which is partially influenced by its northeastern neighbors and proximity to Washington, DC.
 North Carolina has a significant influence here, and you’ll find some of the state’s world-famous vinegar-based BBQ in Virginia.
 Another famous flavor from this region is Old Bay seasoning, found in many seafood dishes in the Chesapeake Bay.

-South Carolina is consistently ranked as one of the friendliest places in America.
+South Carolina consistently ranks as one of the friendliest places in America.
 It is growing faster than Virginia and shows no signs of slowing down.
-It is also home to a strong entertainment industry, and many major Hollywood films shoot in and around the region.
+It is also home to a strong entertainment industry, and many major Hollywood films are shot in and around the region.

-As you can see, both Virginia and South Carolina offer a variety of desirable living opportunities, both urban and rural.
-It will all come down to the fine details and cultural influences you’re looking for.
+As you can see, both Virginia and South Carolina offer a variety of desirable living opportunities.
+Which state you prefer will all come down to the fine details and cultural influences you seek.

 Make sure you do plenty of research before purchasing a new property in any state.
-We recommend contacting a local real estate agent to explore your options.
+We recommend that you contact a local real estate agent to explore your options.

 Start Your Home Search